Mars Observer

-The Mars Observer spacecraft, also known as the Mars Geoscience/Climatology Orbiter, was a robotic space probe launched by NASA on September 25, 1992, to study the Martian surface, atmosphere, climate and magnetic field.
-During the interplanetary cruise phase, communication with the spacecraft was lost on August 21, 1993, three days prior to orbital insertion.
-Attempts to re-establish communication with the spacecraft were unsuccessful.
+Mars Observer was an American robotic space probe launched by NASA on September 25, 1992 to study the surface, atmosphere, climate and magnetic field of Mars.
+The spacecraft was developed and managed by the Jet Propulsion Laboratory.

+The project originated with a 1984 proposal for a new Mars mission, originally titled the Mars Geoscience Climatology Orbiter.
+As the first and ultimately only mission in the Planetary Observer program, its design was based on earlier Earth-orbiting satellites, including the TIROS and DMSP series.
+Seven scientific instruments were included.

+On August 21, 1993, during the interplanetary cruise phase, communication with Mars Observer was lost, three days prior to its scheduled orbital insertion around Mars.
+Attempts to re-establish communications with the spacecraft were unsuccessful.
+Investigators concluded that the likely cause of the failure was a rupture of the fuel pressurization tank in the spacecraft's propulsion system.
+Several instruments designed for Mars Observer, including the Mars Orbiter Camera, were successfully flown on subsequent missions, beginning with Mars Global Surveyor in 1996.

 Mission background

 History

-In 1984, a high priority mission to Mars was set forth by the Solar System Exploration Committee.
-Then titled the Mars Geoscience/Climatology Orbiter, the Martian orbiter was planned to expand on the information already gathered by the Viking program.
+In October 1984, NASA approved a new mission to Mars, considered high priority by the Solar System Exploration Committee.
+The original name of the mission was the Mars Geoscience Climatology Orbiter, emphasizing the scientific goals of geology, geophysics and climatology.
+The Martian orbiter was planned to expand on the information already gathered by the Viking program.
 Preliminary mission goals expected the probe to provide planetary magnetic field data, detection of certain spectral line signatures of minerals on the surface, images of the surface at 1 meter/pixel and global elevation data.
+The Jet Propulsion Laboratory managed the project for NASA, and was responsible for mission design, acquisition of science instruments, and direction of flight operations.

-Mars Observer was originally planned to be launched in 1990 by a Space Shuttle Orbiter.
+Mars Observer was originally planned to be launched in 1990 by a Space Shuttle orbiter.
 The possibility for an expendable rocket to be used was also suggested, if the spacecraft was designed to meet certain constraints.
-On March 12, 1987, the mission was rescheduled for launch in 1992, in lieu of other backlogged missions (Galileo, Magellan, Ulysses) after the Space Shuttle Challenger disaster.
-Along with a launch delay, budget overruns necessitated the elimination of two instruments to meet the 1992 planned launch.
+On March 12, 1987, the mission was rescheduled for launch in 1992, with NASA citing budget concerns over the cost of the launch vehicle.
+Other missions that had been backlogged after the Space Shuttle Challenger disaster, including Galileo, Magellan, and Ulysses, were given priority.
+Along with a launch delay, budget overruns necessitated the elimination of two instruments to meet the 1992 planned launch: a mapping spectrometer was removed for programmatic reasons, and a laser altimeter was substituted for the original, more complex radar altimeter.
 As the development matured, the primary science objectives were finalized as: